Acuant/iOSSDKV11/README.md

 All 3M trademarks are trademarks of Gemalto Inc.

-Windows<sup></sup> is a registered trademark of Microsoft Corporation.
+Windows is a registered trademark of Microsoft Corporation.

 Certain product, service, or company designations for companies other than Acuant may be mentioned in this document for identification